AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/interactive-images.md

                     var sku=inData.sku; //SKU for product ID
                     //To pass other parameter from the hotspot, you will need to add custom parameter during the hotspot setup as parameterName=value loadQuickView(sku); //Replace this call with your Quickview plugin
-                    //Please refer to your Quickviewer plugin for the Quickview call },
+                    //See your Quickviewer plugin for the Quickview call },
              });
         */